Updated November 5, 2022 to improve clarity.

 WWE’s fiscal year is simply the calendar year.
-Quarters containing Saudi events are highlighted in yellow here:
+Quarters containing Saudi events are highlighted by Wrestlenomics in yellow here:

-Now, there are obviously other revenues sources besides Saudi event money going into the “Other” media line.
+There are other revenues sources besides Saudi event money going into the “Other” media line.
 The “Other” line also consists of reality TV series (Total Divas, Total Bellas, Miz & Mrs.), WWE Studios, and whatever’s left of home entertainment, and the Mixed Match Challenge programs that aired on Facebook in 2018.

-There’s not only this estimate to support the notion of a $50 million per event value.
-There’s other evidence as well.
+There’s not only this analysis of WWE’s revenue reporting to support the notion of a $50 million per event value, but other evidence as well.

 Conspicuous trends in WWE’s accounts receivable reporting

-There’s been some conspicuous activity in WWE’s accounts receivable line, which suggests the Saudis pay for at least some portion of the events in a delayed manner.
+Activity in WWE’s accounts receivable line suggests the Saudi government pays for at least some portion of the events in a delayed manner.

-Said activity is illustrated in the table below, where related information is collected from WWE’s SEC filings:
+That activity is illustrated in the table below, where related comments from the company is collected from WWE’s SEC filings:

-Paragraphs in WWE’s financial report what percentage of the amount in accounts receivable (money owed to WWE) is owed by the largest customer.
-This allows us to see that WWE is owed more than $60 million by a single customer in most recent quarters.
-And it’s very possible that largest customer is the Kingdom of Saudi Arabia.
+Paragraphs in WWE’s filings report what percentage of the amount in accounts receivable (money owed to WWE) is owed by the company’s most-indebted customer at the time.
+WWE doesn’t disclose the identity of the customer but this allows us to see that the company is owed more than $60 million by a single customer in some quarters.
+There’s seemingly no reason why that customer couldn’t be the Kingdom of Saudi Arabia.

 “Notably, subsequent to quarter-end we received a $60 million payment for an outstanding receivable that would have resulted in year-over-year cash flow growth and positive free cash flow in the period had it been received during the quarter. “

-So it seems possible KSA is paying with interest, or the revenue for each event is more than $50 million, or, perhaps most likely, WWE is being reimbursed for some expenses.
+It seems possible KSA is paying with interest, or the revenue for each event is more than $50 million, or, perhaps more likely, WWE is being reimbursed for some expenses.

-But wait — isn’t it possible the aforementioned payment was from something other than a Saudi event?
+Is it possible the payment Barrios referenced was from something other than a Saudi event?